 ** If all these instructions sound "terribly serious", they are.
 But veteran volunteers will tell you that it's also great fun to work with a therapeutic riding program.
 There's laughter, joy, and shared accomplishments.
 Your rider will thank you after the lesson.
 We thank you too.
 The UNH Therapeutic Horseback Riding Program couldn't continue without you!

 By SusanF.
 Tucker, NARHA Accreditation Committee

 As a volunteer, one of the most challenging duties you could be assigned is the position of leader.
-A leader's first responsibility is the horse but you must also constantly be aware of the rider, instructor, and any potential hazards in or around the arena.
-In addition, you must also consider the sidewalkers, making sure there is enough room along the fence, and around obstacles for them to pass.
+A leader's first responsibility is the horse, but you must also continually be aware of the rider, instructor, and any potential hazards in or around the arena.
+Also, you must consider the sidewalkers, making sure there is enough room along the fence, and around obstacles for them to pass.

 An effective leader pays close attention to the rider's needs as well as to where the horse is going.
 This reinforces the rider's attempts to control the horse.
 However, you should not execute an instruction for the rider before he has time to process the information and make an effort to comply.
 Sometimes it may be appropriate to walk into the comer and stand until the student figures out what to do.

 Avoid the temptation to talk to the rider and/or side-walkers.
 A rider may get confused by too much input and not know who's in charge.
 (Instructors often make terrible leaders because they can't keep their mouths shut!)